-Sensing it was time to try something new, Joe retired from the Blue Öyster Cult in 1986.
+Sensing it was time for a new direction, Joe retired from the Blue Öyster Cult in 1986.
 Since then he has dedicated much of his time to composing new music, performing and teaching.
 He has a bachelors degree from The Ithaca College School of Music, and in 1995 earned a masters degree in music composition from The Hartt School at the University of Hartford.

 Joe is involved in recording sessions for many different artists in the past two decades.
 Sometimes his collaborations are conducted online with bands in different countries, recording different instruments and helping with song arrangements.
 One of his latest sessions was recording guitar on an Alice Cooper cover of “I Love the Dead” for the Mick Jagger/Martin Scorsese produced HBO series called Vinyl.
 It was an amazing live session in the famed Electric Lady Studios in NYC.
 The song was produced by Don Fleming and the instruments were recorded by Dennis Dunaway, who played bass on the original recording, and his brother Albert Bouchard on drums among others.

 Joe authored several books for Alfred Publishing, the world's leading publisher of educational books.
 Some of his titles are Rock Guitar for Beginners, Beginning Rock Keyboards, and The Total Rock Keyboardist.
 His latest book called Teach Yourself to Play Rock Keyboards was released in 2015.

 His first solo recording, Jukebox in My Head, was released in 2009.
 Since then he has released four more solo albums including Tales from the Island, New Solid Black, and The Power of Music.
 They all are solid collections of songs.
 His fourth solo album The Power of Music was released in 2016, and early comments have been raves.
 It contains 7 brand new songs and two covers.
 One of the covers is a BOC classic Career of Evil written by Joe's brother Albert and poet Patti Smith.
 Career of Evil is also the title of the best-selling book by author J.K.
 Rowling (written under the pen name Robert Galbraith).
 That book includes many BOC references in every chapter and will be an HBO series later this year.